holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 <p align="center">
     <img src="../../Images/PoultryGuide/en/Figure1.png" alt="Figure 1" width="650"/>
     <br>
-    <em>Figure 1: If a farm has been previously saved, Holos will prompt to re-open that farm.</em>
+    <em>Figure 1: If a farm has previously been saved, Holos will prompt the user to re-open that farm.</em>
 </p>

 <br>